TL;DR

 SameSite=Lax+ CSRF tokens covers more edge cases than either alone. - Never mutate state on GET.
 Browsers prefetch

-SameSite=Strictfor sensitive actions (password resets, email changes, account deletion). - If your framework has baked-in CSRF protection (Django, Rails, Laravel, Spring), use it.
+SameSite=Strictfor sensitive actions like password resets, email changes, and account deletion. - If your framework has built-in CSRF protection (Django, Rails, Laravel, Spring), use it.
 Don't roll your own unless you have a specific reason.

-X-Frame-Options: DENYhelps with clickjacking, a related but distinct attack.
+X-Frame-Options: DENYhelps with clickjacking, a related but distinct attack worth addressing at the same time.